uber/mockolo/README.md

 }
 ```

-An override argument, e.g. for a typelias, can be passed into the annotation (default or custom) delimited by a semi-colon.
+An override argument, e.g. for a typealias, can be passed into the annotation (default or custom) delimited by a semi-colon.

 ```swift
 /// @mockable(typealias: T = AnyObject; U = StringProtocol)